🌐 EN | 🇯🇵 JP | Last sync: 2026-01

 text = unicodedata.normalize('NFKC', text)

-# Full-width alphanumerics to half-width
+# Convert full-width alphanumerics to half-width

 text = text.translate(str.maketrans(